 If you deduct more, you are setting yourself up for a bigger refund.
 If you deduct less, you are setting yourself up to owe taxes in April.
 While there are financial arguments against a high deduction, think about the benefits.
 If you withhold an extra $50 each pay period, you will end up with an extra $1,200-$1,300 at the end of the year.

 Whatever you get back at tax time, don’t squander it.
 Don’t blow it on a vacation.
 Put it in an investment account.
 Save it for the future.

-If you are in a career path that gives you a performance or annual bonus, follow the same logic.
+If you are on a career path that gives you performance or an annual bonus, follow the same logic.
 While it may be tempting to go to the jewelry store on the way home to get something shiny, leave it in the bank.
 Even better, top off your Roth IRA or start a regular taxable investment account.